MetaMask/metamask-mobile/README.md

 - Running the app on Android:

-You'll need the `secret-tool` (a part of [libsecret-tools](https://launchpad.net/ubuntu/bionic/+package/libsecret-tools) package on Debian/Ubuntu based distros) and `watchman` binaries on your machine.
+You'll need the `secret-tool` (a part of [libsecret-tools](https://launchpad.net/ubuntu/bionic/+package/libsecret-tools) package on Debian/Ubuntu based distributions) and `watchman` binaries on your machine.
 You'll also want to have the android SDK; the easiest way to do that is by installing [Android Studio](https://developer.android.com/studio).
-Additionally, you'll need to install the Google Play Liciencing Libray via the SDK Manager in Android Studio.
+Additionally, you'll need to install the Google Play Licencing Library via the SDK Manager in Android Studio.

 ```bash
 yarn start:android